-What are ladder ties?
+What are ladder ties and ladder restraints?

-Ladder ties are to be used with removable access ladders in order to provide a stable working environment; they enable a person to work alone for short durations of time in order to complete a task where normally two people would be required.
+Ladder ties and restraints are to be used with removable access ladders in order to provide a stable working environment; they enable a person to work alone for short durations of time in order to complete a task where normally two people would be required.

 Why use ladder ties?

-As well as allowing operatives to use ladders on their own for a short period of time, ladder ties are a more cost efficient solution than standard eyebolts.
+As well as allowing operatives to use ladders on their own for a short period of time, ladder ties are a more cost efficient solution than safety eyebolts.
 Straps are easily stored as part of an operative’s PPE or within vehicles to deploy whenever required, making them a simple solution to potential fatal falls.

 How are ladder ties installed?